mhshawan/hospital-website/README.md

-# Educational Website project
+# Health Website project
-- Project Name: HealthCare website
+- Project Name: Medina website
 - Project Description: This project is for a health care website and nursing purpose, where student can know about the details which are offered from the academic center.
 - Credibly reintermediate backend ideas for cross-platform models.
 Continually reintermediate integrated processes through technically sound intellectual capital.
 Holistically foster superior methodologies without market-driven best practices.